EU AI Act · operational readiness

 What becomes easier with the right monitoring baseline

-Where Guardian fits in your AI Act readiness programme
+Where Guardian fits in your AI Act readiness work

-It is not a legal advice tool and it does not certify compliance.
-It helps teams monitor one high-risk AI system in production, maintain incident and oversight records, and keep a defensible evidence trail ready for review.
+It backs the monitoring and evidence elements of that work—without certifying compliance—by helping teams run one high-risk system in production, keep incident and oversight records current, and hold a defensible trail ready for review.

 It is often easiest to start with one real system first through the Readiness Sprint, then extend the same operating model over time.
 The product page describes what you run week to week; methodology explains the metrics and thresholds.